By Jason Peck on January 10, 2019

 Instead of asking people to fill out any paper forms at all, why not use mobile devices to collect this information?
 You’ll get your data back quickly and securely, and you won’t have to deal with terrible handwriting, torn pages or completely lost forms.
 Watch this video about how GoCanvas can help you go paperless and mobile with your data collection.

 As business owners, it’s important to set time aside to take a step back and evaluate your data collection efforts, as well as the data itself.
 Ask yourself what’s working and what’s not working in your data collection process.
+Analytics is one way to gain insight into what is working in your data and what is not.

+You might also find that one element of your data collection process is holding you back.
 For example, maybe you figure out it’s taking an average of 25 days from when you invoice a customer to when you are paid.
 Maybe you can test collecting payment via a mobile device or sending a reminder email in order to get paid earlier.
 Tightening the sales cycle in a small business is incredibly important for growth and sustainability.

 We hope you enjoyed these tips for data collection for small businesses.
 What best practice do you think is absolutely essential?